OlivierLD/raspberry-coffee/NMEA-mux-WebUI/compass-mux-ext/README.md

 - I start the Raspberry Pi connected to the magnetometer and powered by the battery
 - From a laptop, I `ssh` on the Raspberry Pi to start the multiplexer
   - `./mux.sh nmea.mux.hcm5883l.oled.yaml`
-- Then I can take the device outside, and see how it behaves in a zone whwre there are less magnetic disturbances than at my desk.
+- Then I can take the device outside, and see how it behaves in a zone where there are less magnetic disturbances than at my desk.
 - After a while - when done - I can shut down the system, with a double-click on the button, and take it back home!

 ---